inspec/inspec/docs/resources/azure_virtual_machine.md

 ### create_option

 When the operating system disk is created, how it was created is set as an property.
-This property will return has the disk was created.
+This property returns how the disk was created.

 ### disk_size_gb

-Return the size of the operating system disk.
+Returns the size of the operating system disk.

 ### have_data_disks